Ohio State Murders: Plot

 Ohio State Murders is a one-act play that revolves around racism, misogyny, and young adulthood.
 The play focuses on the life of Suzanne Alexander, a college student at Ohio State University from 1949 to 1950.
 As she goes back to her alma mater as a renowned Black author to speak, Suzanne addresses the reasons why she uses "violent" images in her works.
-This query gives Suzanne the platform to fully speak about her trauma experienced as a black woman at Ohio State University and the murder of her daughters Cathi and Carol by her professor, and father of her children, Robert Hampshire.
+This query gives Suzanne the platform to fully speak about her trauma experienced as a black woman at Ohio State University and the murder of her daughters Cathi and Carol by her professor, and the father of her children, Robert Hampshire.

-Suzanne is faced with systemic racism through the education system and peers, sexism by her professor and police, and internalized racism from her family members and a powerful crafted portrayal of Alexander's isolation and glass ceiling at Ohio State in the 1950s is presented by Kennedy.
+Suzanne is faced with systemic racism through the education system and peers, sexism by her professor and police, and internalized racism from her family members.
+Kennedy provides a powerfully crafted portrayal of Suzanne Alexander's isolation and the glass ceiling at Ohio State in the 1950s.